top of page

 “I do not expect you to understand.
 I expect you to accept my decision,” Araminth said.

-‘Enough, Araminth,’ Yrioth spoke.
-‘Bid farewell to your toys.
-There will be no further discussion until we return back to the Drakenfell Mountains.’
+“Enough, Araminth,” Yrioth said.
+“Bid farewell to your toys.
+There will be no further discussion until we return to the Drakenfell Mountains.”

-“I shall return to you in two weeks’ time,” Araminth said as she looked to Yrioth and Feriale.
+“I shall return to you in two weeks’ time,” Araminth said.
+She looked at Yrioth and Feriale.
 “And do not call me Minthy.
-That is my drakling’s name.”
-The tawny redhead transformed into a golden dragon with similar green patterns as Feriale.
+That is my drakeling name.”
+She transformed into a golden dragon with green patterns similar to Feriale's.
 She launched herself into the sky.
 Her mother followed.

-‘My-re of the Humans and Vomarian Fae of the Shagornan elves.
+“My‑re of the Humans.
 Report to Lady Greywand the outcome is acceptable.
-She and each of you have tallied favor with dragon.
-The right of request may be asked,’ Yrioth said.
+You have tallied favor with dragon.
+The right of request may be asked,” Yrioth said.

 “What about Koma?”
-My-re asked looking to the mere dragon resting at her feet.
+My‑re asked, looking at the mere dragon resting at her feet.
 “I understand it belongs to your family.”

 “That mere dragon is mine!
 I purchased it for a great sum!”
 Khan Karameikos called out.

-Yrioth’s head snapped his direction.
+Yrioth’s head snapped in his direction.
 The outburst did not please him.

 “Which I’m gladly returning to its rightful owner,” Karameikos said hurriedly and gestured to the mere dragon.

-Turning his head and gaze back slowly, Yrioth said to My-re, ‘I sense the female mere dragon has a fondness for you.
-It is now in your care.’
+Turning his head and gaze back slowly, Yrioth said to My‑re, “I sense the female mere dragon has a fondness for you.
+She is now in your care.”

-“I didn’t know Koma’s was a female?
+“I didn’t know Koma was a female.
 I assumed she was male.”

-Khan Karameikos proceeded towards My-re and Vomarian Fae, along with his royal escort and Bal’taz.
-“My-re, there are two matters left unsettled between us.
+Khan Karameikos proceeded toward My‑re and Vomarian, along with his royal escort and Bal’Taz.
+“My‑re, two matters are left unsettled between us.
 First, that is a fine beast.
-As the rightful owner, I will purchase him from you…again.”
+As the rightful owner, I will purchase it from you…again.”

 My‑re looked to Koma.
 “My apologies, but ‘she’ is not for sale Great Khan.”

 “It is also my understanding you were banished to fight in the Blood Games tournament in Valamantis as punishment.
-Upon your victory, you were then crowned Blood Games champion,” Karameikos said.
+You were then crowned Blood Games champion upon your victory,” Karameikos said.

 “Yes, Great Khan, this is also true.”

-“Your victory by combat has commuted you sentence, so banishment has thus ended,” Karameikos said and then continued, “To ensure there are no future misunderstandings and since you are a friend to dragons.”
+“Your victory by combat has commuted your sentence, so banishment has thus ended,” Karameikos said and then continued, “To ensure there are no future misunderstandings and since you are a friend to dragons.”
 Karameikos motioned to one of his guards.
-He produced a small box made of cherry wood, with a design in gold of Rirorni on horseback, and opened it.
-Inside was a round disk.
-Made of steel it had wording in a bronze cast in four different languages.
+He produced a small box, made of cherry wood, with a gold design of Rirorni on horseback.
+He opened it.
+Inside sat a round disk made of steel with wording in a bronze cast in four languages.
 The largest font was in Rathiri, the native language of the Rirorni.
 The common tongue of Kannish spoken in the Delequaran Federation.
-Frats, or Frafrejan, spoken in the Andorian League, and Tathanit, the language spoken along trade routes and most wide-spread language of the Free Blade and Independent Nations.
+Frats, or Frafrejan, spoken in the Andorian League, and Tathanit spoken along trade routes and the most widespread language of the Free Blade and Independent Nations.

 RECENT POSTS: